Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 St. Joseph & Benton Harbor

 They don’t call it the “Riviera of the Midwest” for nothing.
-Set on a high bluff overlooking Lake Michigan, St. Joseph is one of the most popular tourist destinations in the state—and honestly, it earns every bit of that reputation.
-The picturesque lighthouse guides large yachts and fishing boats into the beautiful downtown harbor, and the whole scene just feels like a postcard.
+Set on a high bluff overlooking Lake Michigan, St. Joseph is one of the most popular destinations in the state — and it earns the reputation.
+The picturesque lighthouse guides yachts and fishing boats into the downtown harbor, and the whole scene feels like a postcard.
+You’ll find a charming downtown, chic restaurants and shops, wineries, museums, and plenty to do with kids.

 📍 St. Joseph Quick Facts